dinkelburg/diversdesk/diversdesk/src/content/docs/support/purediveresort-3fa46156-b80a-454c-babf-9a7226e84b52.md

 Main idea is that the form the customer is filling contains all the information required leaving 0 space for speculations, assumptions etc.

+### Q: Can I customize the registration form?
-### Q. ⁠When the guest gets the link to the registration form is it possible to change the following in that form:
+**Q:** ⁠When the guest gets the link to the registration form is it possible to change the following in that form:
 - make Stay non-obligatory field
 - ⁠remove Weightbelt option
 - ⁠remove Meal preference